titash/cpu_stats/README.md

 # cpu_stats
 a repository that publishes CPU stats as an API

-create a local web servers that publishes CPU stats
+create a local flask web servers that publishes CPU stats